cds-snc/gcds-utility/README.md

 ## How to contribute

-If you are interested in contributing to GC Design System Utility, please read our [contributing guidelines](https://github.com/cds-snc/gcds-utility/blob/main/CONTRIBUTING.md).
+If you are interested in contributing to GC Design System CSS Shortcuts, please read our [contributing guidelines](https://github.com/cds-snc/gcds-css-shortcuts/blob/main/CONTRIBUTING.md).
 <br/>
 <br/>